-With the pandemic forcing everyone home this past year, like most people around the globe, I found myself discovering new brands and shopping entirely online.
+With the pandemic forcing everyone home in 2021, like most people around the globe, I found myself discovering new brands and shopping entirely online.
 As a buyer who shops based on the business’ mission, learning more about a company’s sustainability stance is important to my shopping experience.

 For customers looking to vote with their dollars and shop from brands that align with their core values, these businesses make it difficult for customers to learn about those values and start shopping.
 In many cases, if shoppers can’t find the answers they’re looking for quickly and seamlessly, they move on.

 So how can you make sure you’re captivating potential customers the moment they land on your store and start shopping?
 A sustainability statement on your homepage is a good start, but sharing your impact is more than having a flashy headline.
 Your impact and brand storytelling need to be woven into the entire customer journey.

 In this chapter, we will go through each element of the customer journey and how to showcase your business’s sustainability story to better highlight your commitments and your impact to date (or how you intend to measure impact).

 In a UX study with fashion brand Eileen Fisher, researchers found that “almost one third of surveyed users said they were influenced by the brand’s story.”
 If that’s the case, one third of customers need to know that brand story in the first scroll on your homepage to be encouraged to continue shopping.

 Depending on your theme, a visible statement of your impact and social mission should live in your revolving hero image or be prominently displayed below your collections section.

 According to David Carr, storefront optimization specialist at Shopify, “When a first-time visitor lands on your store, they should be able to tell if the product range offered suits their needs within 10 seconds of landing.”